Cichorium intybus L.

 Cichorium intybus is a bushy, perennial plant.
-The stem is a groved, tough and more or less hairy, up to 40 inches (1 m) tall.
+The stem is grooved, tough, more or less hairy, and up to 40 inches (1 m) tall.
 Leaves are lanceolate, stalked, and unlobed.
 The flowers are usually bright blue, rarely white or pink, toothed at the ends, and up to 1.6 inches (4 cm) wide.
 It flowers from July until October.

 USDA hardiness zone 4a to 11b: from −30 °F (−34.4 °C) to 50 °F (+10 °C).